visualbis/VV-Docs/docs/admin-guide/admin-functions/request-access-reports-admin.md

     </Zoom>
   </div>

-  *Screenshot: Reject Request for Pending Status*
+  *Reject Request for Pending Status*

 The Admin can specify the reason for Rejecting the Report as shown below